12 Accounting Jobs for Accounting Majors to Consider

 4. Financial Manager

 Financial managers are responsible for overseeing an organization’s financial plan and ensuring its overall financial stability.
 They create and review financial reports, develop financial forecasts, and devise strategies to improve their employer’s financial health.
-They analyze markets and seek new opportunities for growth through investments, mergers, acquisitions, or other means.
+They analyze markets and seek new opportunities for career growth through investments, mergers, acquisitions, or other means.
 They are also responsible for overseeing the organization’s financial reporting and budgeting staff.
 Becoming a financial manager requires a bachelor’s degree and at least five years of experience in a lower-level financial position, such as an accountant or financial analyst.
 Employers may seek out candidates with an advanced degree in a field related to finance.

 Median annual wage: $125,080